Where To See Holiday Lights In and Around Boston

 Blink! is a feast for the eyes and ears, downtown.
 Photo courtesy of Faneuil Hall Marketplace

-Blink! is a state-of-the-art LED light and sound show in which over 350,000 LED lights are choreographed to the music of the Holiday Pops.
-Five shows each night.
+Blink! is a free, state-of-the-art LED light and sound show in which over 350,000 LED lights are choreographed to the music of the Holiday Pops.
+The 85-foot fir tree in the middle of it all is the biggest in the Northeast.
+There are five shows each night; you can do some holiday shopping in the Marketplace before or after catching the light show.

 La Salette Shrine Lights—Attleboro

 The La Salette Shrine lights have been shining each year at Christmastime since 1953.
-Visitors can see angels, snowflakes, the Three Kings, the Peaceable Kingdom and more lit up in over 300,000 lights (nearly a third of them are energy-efficient LEDs).
+Visitors can see angels, snowflakes, the Three Kings, the Peaceable Kingdom and more lit up in over 300,000 lights (nearly a third of them are energy-efficient LEDs), free of charge.
 There is also the Outdoor Creche of Bethlehem with Clopper the Christmas Donkey and concerts with Father Pat and various artists.

 Festival of Lights—Edaville, Carver